Skip to Main Content

 Wages based on bonuses, commissions, or other forms of calculation shall be paid on the first regular payday after the amount becomes calculable when a separation occurs.

 Wages may not be forfeited unless an employee has been notified in accordance with N.C.
 Gen. Stat.
-95-25.13 of the employer's policy or practice which results in forfeiture.
+95-25.13 of the employer's policy or practice, which results in forfeiture.
 Employees who are not notified are not subject to such loss or forfeiture.
 N.C.
 Gen. Stat. § 95-25.7.

 Unemployment Insurance

-Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
-Unemployment benefits are administered by the Division of Employment Security and additional information regarding the benefits may be accessed at des.nc.gov/.
+Unemployment benefits are administered by the Division of Employment Security, and additional information regarding the benefits may be accessed at des.nc.gov/.

 Workers' Compensation

-North Carolina's Workers' Compensation Act, is administered by the North Carolina Industrial Commission.
-Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Act.
+Under the Act, a workplace injury must be immediately, or as soon as practicable, reported in writing to the employer.
+Failing to report an injury in a timely manner may result in a denial of benefits.
 N.C.
-Gen. Stat. § 97-2(6).
-Under the Act, a workplace injury must be immediately, or as soon as practicably, reported in writing to the employer.
-N.C.
 Gen. Stat. § 97-22.
-Failing to report an injury in a timely manner may result in a denial of benefits.

 The North Carolina Retaliatory Employment Discrimination Act prohibits discrimination or the taking of retaliatory action (discharge, suspension, demotion, retaliatory relocation of an employee, or other adverse employment action taken against an employee in the terms, conditions, privileges, and benefits of employment) against an employee because they in good faith do, or threaten, to take certain actions enumerated in the Act, including the filing of a claim under the Act.
+N.C.
+Gen. Stat. §§ 95-240, -241.

 Child Labor